-Box Office Hours of Operations & Cash/Debit Refunds
+Box Office Hours of Operation & Cash/Debit Refunds

-The Box Office at the Sudbury Community Arena will be open Monday to Friday, 12 to 4 p.m. to provide refunds to patrons who purchased tickets to events scheduled between March 13, 2020 and May 16, 2020 that were canceled due to COVID-19 and who paid by either Cash or Debit.
+The Box Office at the Sudbury Community Arena will remain open Monday - Friday, 12 p.m. to 4 p.m., through to July 31 to provide refunds to patrons who paid cash or debit to purchase tickets to events scheduled between March 13 and May 16, 2020 that were canceled due to COVID-19.
 To receive a refund, you must present the event ticket(s) to the Box Office as proof of purchase.
-We cannot provide a refund if the physical ticket is not provided.
+A refund will not be provided if the physical ticket is not presented.

-Hours of operation subject to change without notice.
+*Hours of Operations subject to change without notice.

 Credit Card Refunds

-If you purchased tickets to any event scheduled between March 13, 2020 and May 16, 2020 with a Credit Card, the refund has already been applied to the card of purchase.
+If you purchased tickets to any event scheduled between March 13 and May 16, 2020 with a credit card, the refund has already been applied to the card of purchase.

 Health & Safety

-Please note, Health & Safety measures are in place to help prevent the spread of COVID-19.
+Please note, health and safety measures are in place to help prevent the spread of COVID-19, these include:

-- Designated area for waiting outdoors marked at six feet apart
+• Designated area for waiting outdoors marked at 6 feet apart

-- Use of hand sanitizer prior to and after the transaction
+• Use of hand sanitizer before and after the transaction

 Wolves & Five Season Ticket Holders and/or Holders of Vouchers

 The offices of the Wolves and the Five remain closed at this time.
-If you have questions regarding season tickets or vouchers, please contact SW Sports & Entertainment (SWSE) directly by email at firstname.lastname@example.org or by leaving a voicemail at 705-675-3941 ext 2013.
+If you have questions regarding season tickets or vouchers, please contact SW Sports & Entertainment (SWSE) directly at email@example.com or 705-675-3941 ext 2013.